SwiftWeekly/swiftweekly.github.io/CONTRIBUTING.md

     - Choose an author handle
     - Provide your name
     - Provide your url.
 This should be a `Twitter` or `GitHub` url.
-2. Copy the template, providing the date, issue number, and author.
+2. Copy the provided [template](https://github.com/SwiftWeekly/swiftweekly.github.io/blob/master/template/YYYY-MM-DD-issue-N.md).
+Fill in the date, issue number, and author.
 (Don't forget to remove the `==TEMPLATE==` text at the beginning.)
 3. Write your complete issue.
 Follow the example set by previous issues.
 4. Make sure the `.md` file is in the `_posts/` directory.
 5. Run `jekyll build` on your local copy to preview.